Quad-Plex/quads-modest-toolbox/README.md

 - @Viperlinox on disc

 TODO:
+- Add toggle for speedometer to be a banner or license plate related
 - See if GPS coordinates can be controlled through globals, then add a 'Track Player with GPS' option
   - Hmmm...
 Can't find it in globals or the scripts I've implemented in my scanner so far, might not be possible
 - Add Readme and FAQ description for unclear actions